-- 1.8.1.
-Requirements governing human subject's research when considering research, including research conducted by student interns, using individuals served by this contract as subjects. - 1.8.2.
-Informing and receiving the Department's approval prior to initiating any research involving the subjects or participants related to this contract.
-The Department reserves the right, at its sole discretion, to reject any such human subject research requests. - 1.9.
-The Contractor shall comply with the Department's Sentinel Event Reporting. - 1.10.
-The Contractor shall use the Web Information Technology System or comparable system to record all encounter notes, including, but not limited to, client activity and client contact within three (3) days following the activity or contact.
-The Contract shall: - 1.10.1.
-Ensure all client activity or contact includes, but is not limited to: - 1.10.1.1.
-Screening - 1.10.1.2.
-Feed determination - 1.10.1.3.
-Admission - 1.10.1.4.
-Billing - 1.10.1.5.
-Disenrollment - 1.10.1.6.
-Discharge Data - 1.10.2.
-Ensure all encounter notes track the client's progress with specific treatment goals and include clinical content of the sessions.
+• • Exhibit A 1.8.1 Requirements governing human subject's research when considering research, including research conducted by student interns, using individuals served by this contract as subjects.
+1.8.2 Informing and receiving the Department's approval prior to initiating any research Involving the subjects or participants related to this contract.
+The Department reserves the right, at its sole discretion, to reject any such human subject research requests.
+1.9).
+The (Contractor shall comply with the Department's Sentinel Event Reporting.
+1.1 syste Contractor shall use the Web Information Technology System or comparable m to record all encounter notes, including, but not limited to, client activity and contact within three (3) days following the activity or contact.
+The Contract 1.10.1 1.
+Ensure all client activity or contact includes, but is not limited to: • • • 1.10.1.1.
+Screening 1.10.1.2.
+Feed determination 1.10.1.3.
+Admission 1.10, 1.4.
+Billing • 1.10.1.5.
+Disenrollment 1.10.1.6.
+Discharge Data 1.10.2 Ensure all encounter notes track the client's progress with specific treatment goals and include clinical content of the sessions.
+2. Sco pe of S ervices 2.1.
+The Co access ontractor shall ensure TANF eligible pregnant and/or parenting women have 2.1.1.
+Substance Use Disorder (SUD) Residential Treatment Services.
+2.1.2.
+Outpatient SUD Treatment with Supportive Housing Services, as available 2.1.3.
+Outpatient SUD Treatment with Housing Stabilization Services.
+2.1.4.
+Clinical staff to oversee treatment.
+2.1.5.
+Access to on- and/or off-site age developmentally appropriate childcare.
+2.1.6.
+Transportation services to and from non-medical services.
+2.1.7.
+Wraparound services.
+2.1.8.
+Case management services.
+2.2. preventi ontractor shall ensure pregnant and/or parenting women have seamless to services that will assist with reducing and removing barriers that are ng full participation in the workforce and in the larger community.
+2.3.
+The Co ntractor obell ensure an ability to provide for their families; and address pregnant and parenting women's substance use disorders.

-2. Scope of Services

-- 2.1.
-The Contractor shall ensure TANF eligible pregnant and/or parenting women have access to services that include, but are not limited to: - 2:1.1.
-Substance Use Disorder (SUD) Residential Treatment Services. - 2.1.2.
-Outpatient SUD Treatment with Supportive Housing Services, as available. - 2.1.3.
-Outpatient SUD Treatment with Housing Stabilization Services. - 2.1.4.
-Clinical staff to oversee treatment. - 2.1.5.
-Access to on- and/or off-site age developmentally appropriate childcare. - Transportation services to and from non-medical services. - 2.1.7.
-Wraparound services. - 2.1.8.
-Case management services. - 2.2.
-The Contractor shall ensure pregnant and/or parenting women have seamless access to services that will assist with reducing and removing barriers that are preventing full participation in the workforce and in the larger community. - 2.3.
-The Contractor shall ensure services support a Continuum of Care that includes wraparound services that support pregnant and parenting women in working to end their dependence on public assistance; secure pregnant and parenting women's ability to provide for their families; and address pregnant and parenting women's substance use disorders.